Stevie Ray: Singles appearances; New World Order (1998–1999)

 As 1998 started to roll around, Stevie had to take some time off from WCW from January to June.
-Meanwhile, Booker T would go on to win WCW World Television Championship.
+Meanwhile, Booker T would go on to win the WCW World Television Championship.
 Through the association with his brother, he would gain his only singles title in WCW, as when Booker took time off with an injury as Television Champion from July to October, Stevie got a "power of attorney" to defend the belt for Booker.
 He then engaged in a short feud with Chavo Guerrero Jr. over the right to defend the belt before dropping it to Chris Jericho afterwards.
 By June 1998, Stevie Ray had returned to the ring, and the powerful gang-like faction of the nWo had been split into two: Hollywood Hogan's nWo Hollywood and Kevin Nash's nWo Wolfpac.
 Stevie Ray would be offered a spot in nWo Hollywood, but was hesitant at first.
 He would join the "black & white" in August, effectively turning him heel.
 Although this would make Stevie Ray known for using dirty tactics and a strength-in-numbers mentality, his brother, Booker, showed little resentment and respected Stevie Ray's decision to be a part of the nWo, and they were able to peacefully co-exist.
 Meanwhile, Booker was steadily gaining popularity as a face, climbing the ranks of the WCW roster and winning championship titles.

 During his tenure with the nWo, Stevie Ray would tag team with the likes of Horace Hogan and Scott Norton as well as performing in singles competition, often with Vincent at ringside.
 Alongside Hollywood Hogan and Bret Hart, he also participated in the War Games of Fall Brawl 1998.
 The slapjack became known as Stevie Ray's trademark weapon which he would frequently use to knock an opponent unconscious, typically when the referee was distracted.
 By early 1999, both nWo factions had fused back together, but members of nWo Hollywood started bickering over who the leader of the sub-faction was.
 Hollywood Hogan began telling various members in private that he had granted them official leadership, causing confusion and friction between members.
-Not long after, Stevie Ray won the leadership role in a 4-man battle royal on the April 5, 1999 episode of WCW Monday Nitro, defeating Horace Hogan, Brian Adams, and Vincent.
+Not long after, Stevie Ray won the leadership role in a 4-man battle royal on the April 5, 1999, episode of WCW Monday Nitro, defeating Horace Hogan, Brian Adams, and Vincent.